The Owl House (museum): Construction

 Her parents left Helen the house.
 After their deaths Martins started to transform the house and the garden, spending years creating a visionary environment.

 She is believed to have begun within the house, employing locals Jonas Adams and Piet van der Merwe to make structural alterations, and covering interior surfaces with ground glass.
 Windows, mirrors and lights further enhanced the illumination inside.
 Martins also used cement and wire, decorating the interior of her home and later building sculptures in her garden.
-Her partner and lover Johannes Hattingh constructed the first cement animals and build much of the early Owl House bestiary.
+Her partner and lover Johannes Hattingh constructed the first cement animals and built much of the early Owl House bestiary.
 In 1964, she was joined in her work by Koos Malgas, who helped her build the sculptures in the outside area called the Camel Yard.
 Theirs was an intensely collaborative process, meeting daily to envision and create new works.

 Martins was inspired by Christian biblical texts, the poetry of Omar Khayyam, and various works by William Blake.
 The Camel Yard contains more than 300 sculptures, many of owls, camels, and people.
 Most are oriented toward the east as a tribute to Martins' fascination with Mecca and the Orient.
 A sign in the yard says "This is My World."

 There are suggestions that their neighbours may have been suspicious of the relationship between Malgas, a coloured man, and Martins, a white woman.
 There are also suggestions that Martins got along better with her coloured neighbours (to whom she reportedly sold illegally brewed alcohol) than with members of the austere Dutch Reformed Church.
 Nonetheless, although she was somewhat reclusive (and became increasingly so as she grew older), Helen Martins invited her neighbours to view her house when decorated for Christmas.
 There are also indications that her neighbours helped to care for Helen's father in his last years, and that they gave her food when she did not care for herself.
 Relationships between her and the community she lived in were clearly complicated and often difficult.